raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 cat /etc/resolv.conf
 ```

-Configure a static network address on your server Raspberry Pi via the systemd-networking, which works as the network handler and DHCP server.
+Configure a static network address on your server Raspberry Pi via the `systemd` networking, which works as the network handler and DHCP server.

 To do that, you'll need to to create a `10-eth0.netdev` and a `11-eth0.network` like so: